 If it is not certain whether the operation has run on the member, then the non-idempotent operations are not retried.
 However, as explained in the first paragraph of this section, you can force all client operations to be retried (redoOperation) when there is a failure between the client and member.
 But in this case, you should know that some operations may run multiple times causing conflicts.
 For example, assume that your client sent a queue.offer operation to the member and then the connection is lost.
 Since there will be no respond for this operation, you will not know whether it has run on the member or not.
-If you enabled redoOperation, it means this operation may run again, which may cause two sane objects in the queue.
+If you enabled redoOperation, that queue.offer operation may rerun and this will cause the same objects to be offered twice in the member's queue.